NAT-10001 - Science & Society

 Aims

-This module will provide an introduction to the interdisciplinary approach and perspectives associated with the combination of different academic disciplines within the Natural Sciences and beyond.
-Students will be encouraged to explore the nature and significance of the interdisciplinary boundaries associated with their chosen combinations of modules from other disciplines and will be encouraged to consider the societal relevance through participation in the "Global Challenges" lecture programme and follow-up learning set sessions.
-Students will also be introduced to key information literacy and academic reading and writing skills that underpin the programme.
+This module will introduce you to interdisciplinary approach research and the multiple perspectives associated with combining different academic disciplines within the Natural Sciences and beyond.
+On this module you will be encouraged to explore the nature and significance of boundaries associated with their chosen major programme as well as those from other disciplines.
+Through this you will be encouraged to consider the societal relevance and importance of research outside of pure academics, such as impacts on culture, legislature, and local environments.
+You will also be introduced to key information literacy and academic reading and writing skills that underpin all scientific programmes.

 Intended Learning Outcomes

-Explain the benefits of an interdisciplinary approach to the arts and sciences and exemplify this with specific reference to core disciplines and module subjects: 1,2
+Explain the benefits of an interdisciplinary approach to the sciences and exemplify this with specific reference to core disciplines and module subjects: 1,2

-Identify, discuss and reflect upon the role that the Natural Sciences can play in the resolution of the major challenges facing society: 1,2
+Identify, discuss and reflect upon the role that the Natural Sciences can play in the resolution of cultural, community, scientific, and global challenges facing society: 2

 Study hours